Your Medicare Part D Initial Enrollment Period (IEP) is a seven (7) month window of time that starts three months

 If you want to have Medicare coverage starting on the first day of your

 birthday month (February), you should sign up for Medicare no later

-If you have no health concerns, you can enroll into a Medicare drug plan earlier for a February 1st
+If you have no health concerns, you can enroll into a Medicare drug

-effective date or wait and enroll later (such as at
+Medicare eligibility --- or you can wait and enroll later (such as at

 if you do not anticipate needing the Medicare plan coverage - and wish

 If you miss